egandavidpatrick-del/AutoRegisterUpdater/README.md

 <b>On-premises Auto Document Issue Register Updater for AEC organisations</b>

-Auto Document Issue Register Updater have been designed to make completing a document issue easier and paractical.
+Auto Document Issue Register Updater has been designed to make completing a document issue easier and paractical.

 Built with <b>as a Winforms C#,</b> application.